prikhi/sleepanarchy/README.md

 * Blog Posts
     * Paginated list route?
     * Prev/Next links on details page
-    * Serverside rendering of markdown -> html w/ syntax highlighting?
-        * Doing syntax highlighting for _all_ languages add 1MB to the client size(300KB -> 1.4MB).
-We've pared down the languages to a subset to keep the size reasonable for now _but_ we could just use pandoc to render the markdown w/ pygments & only include the style css.
     * RSS / ATOM feeds?
     * Re-evaluate description auto-generation(render as markdown & then take
       first paragraph?
 Never auto-gen?)